BirdeeHub/ode/README.md

 at which point you must provide the rest or it will call, varargs are allowed at end and cannot be curried. if a function returns multiple values the types must be specified

-scopes can be used as let in, all return a value or () if no value, can return a value by not including semicolon on last value, and also must be marked as mutable if they contain mutable values all scopes can return early with << val
+Scopes all return a value or () if no value, scopes can be used as let in if immutable (order doesnt matter) and also must be marked as mutable if they contain mutable values

+mutable scopes can return early with << val and can return a value by not including semicolon on last value,

+immutable scopes MUST return with << val; and may only do so once Conventional to place it at beginning or end of scope

 All this requiring of marking things mutable is very important.
 The idea is to be explicit enough about it that it is possible to